google/applied-machine-learning-intensive/v2/07_capstone/00_capstone_project_introduction/capstone_project_introduction.md

 **Note Taker:** Each student team member will be responsible for maintaining a “decision log” during at least one phase of the project.
 Entries in decision logs may include why the team went forward with one thing over another, how a problem got resolved, unresolved tasks or questions, etc. Decision logs will be housed in a common repo and accessible to students and instructional staff.

 <!--
 Next we'll talk briefly about team roles.
-In order to share the leadership and administrative burdens required for such a project, as well as get experience in both capacities, teams will rotate who is the program manager and who is the note taker.
+In order to share the leadership and administrative responsibilities required for such a project, as well as gain experience in both capacities, teams will rotate who is the program manager and who is the note taker.

+Program managers will assign tasks and keep the group on track during their respective turn in this role.

 Note takers will be in charge of keeping a decision log that will be accessible to students and instructional staff.
-This log will include why certain courses of action were taken and not others
+This log will include why certain courses of action were taken and not others, along with any notes from discussion, points that the team needs to return to, etc.

-Program managers will assign tasks and keep the group on track during their respective turn in this role.
 -->

 ---